nus-cs2103/old-website/README.md

    2. Push the code to your fork and create a pull request (PR) against the master branch of this repo.<br>
       When naming the PR, copy paste the name of the issue you are fixing.<br>
-      e.g. `Handbook TOC links are not working in iPhone browser #19`
+      e.g. `Handbook TOC links are not working in iPhone browser #19` <br>
+      In the PR description, mention `Fixes #IssueNumber` (e.g. `Fixes #24` so that the corresponding issue is closed automatically when the PR is merged.
    3. Check the diff view of the PR to ensure it contains the intended changes only.
 8. Your code will be reviewed by someone from the dev team.
 If the reviewer requests changes, revise the code, push the new commits to your branch, and post a comment to say the pull request